 When the jewelry store receives the diamond, a gemologist will make sure that the stone used matches the diamond grade that the customer has chosen to fit a budget or personal preferences.
 Also, consider your options in different diamond shapes.
 Before being added to the ring, the diamond is also inspected to make sure it’s in prime condition and then polished.
 When the diamond's quality is approved and it's ready for the ring, a bench jeweler uses specialty tools to place the diamond into the ring head.
 This process could vary slightly if the ring features a different setting than a solitaire ring head, but the idea of adding diamonds to the band setting is the same.

-WHEN YOU CHOOSE A RING with Ethan Lord Jewelers, your engagement ring will be carefully constructed by jewelry experts.
-View our finished products within our extensive ring selection or become part of the ring-making process with our custom-made engagement rings.
+When you choose a ring with Ethan Lord Jewelers, your engagement ring will be carefully constructed by jewelry experts.
+View our finished products within our extensive engagement ring and wedding band selection or become part of the ring-making process with our custom-made engagement rings.